-Offered through partnership with Blue Ridge Community College (BRCC) This program is designed for those students who for personal or financial reasons cannot travel to Weyers Cave for the residential program.
+Offered through partnership with Blue Ridge Community College (BRCC)

+This program is designed for those students who for personal or financial reasons cannot travel to Weyers Cave for the on-campus program.
 Students may complete general education requirements at Virginia Western.
 Veterinary technology courses are interactive, two-way audio and video, and are transmitted from Blue Ridge Community College to Virginia Western via compressed video technology three hours a day, two days a week.

-Purpose The program is designed to prepare students as veterinary technicians.
+Purpose: The program is designed to prepare students as veterinary technicians.
 In Virginia, licensed veterinary technicians working under the direct supervision of a licensed veterinarian may perform those tasks related to animal health except the diagnosis of disease, prescribing drugs, or performing surgery.
 Graduates of this program are eligible to take the Virginia Veterinary Technician Licensing exam which is offered in January and June.

-Occupational objective Veterinary technicians may be employed in a veterinary hospital, diagnostic/research laboratory, the pharmaceutical industry, zoos/wildlife centers, as sales and livestock managers, or veterinary educators.
+Occupational Objective: Veterinary technicians may be employed in a veterinary hospital, diagnostic/research laboratory, the pharmaceutical industry, zoos/wildlife centers, as sales and livestock managers, or veterinary educators.

-Curriculum admissions standards Applicants for the distance education program must:
+Curriculum Admissions Standards: Applicants for the distance education program must:

 - 1. Be a high school graduate or equivalent; - 2.
-Have successfully completed Algebra and Biology; - Complete an application for admission to BRCC and submit official transcripts from high school and all colleges and universities attended; - Observe in a veterinary hospital for 16 hours;
+Have successfully completed high school Algebra and Biology; - Complete an application for admission to BRCC and submit official transcripts from high school and all colleges and universities attended;